hayBIT/freescout2ant/README.md

 6. Activate the module via the Modules page in FreeScout.

 ## Attachment Handling
 Image attachments are automatically converted to PDF before being archived.
-The attachment subject no longer includes the original file extension.